khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

       </td>
       <td>
         <p>The product does not include any audio-only or video-only media.</p>
-        <p>However, users have the ability to upload their own media.
-In these cases, users have the ability to include alternative representations, such as text transcripts.</p>
+        <p>However, a user has the ability to upload their own media.
+In these cases, they can include alternative representations, such as text transcripts.</p>
       </td>
     </tr>
     <tr>